Last updated 07/31/2023

 - Services provided shall be medically and clinically appropriate for covered conditions within the Health Evidence Review Commission’s (HERC) prioritized list and in compliance with relevant guideline notes;

 - The Authority shall provide reimbursement for telemedicine or telehealth services at the same reimbursement rate as if it were provided in person.
-As a condition of reimbursement, providers shall agree to reimburse Certified and Qualified Health Care Interpreters (HCIs) for interpretation services provided via telemedicine or telehealth at the same rate as if interpretation services were provided in-person, per OARs 410-141-3515(12) and 410-141-3860(12).
+As a condition of reimbursement, providers shall agree to reimburse Certified and Qualified Health Care Interpreters (HCIs) for interpretation services provided using telemedicine or telehealth at the same rate as if interpretation services were provided in-person, per OARs 410-141-3515(12) and 410-141-3860(12).

-- When allowed by individual certification or licensing boards’ scope of practice standards, telemedicine or telehealth delivered services for covered conditions are covered:
+- When allowed by individual certification or licensing board’s scope of practice standards, telemedicine or telehealth delivered services for covered conditions are covered:

 - When an established relationship exists between a provider and client or member defined as a client or member who has received in-person professional services from the physician or other qualified health care professional within the same practice within the past three years; and